accoumar12/hypermedia-applications/README.md

 const { data: WhatYouWantToRetrieve } = await useFetch(useRuntimeConfig().public.serverURL + '/WhatYouWantToRetrieveFolder')
 `

-Remember to run both backend, with and the command in the terminal
+Remember to run the command in the terminal in `Backend` folder

 `
 node index.js
 `

-And Frontend with the command:
+and in `Frontend` folder with the command:

 `
 npm run dev